Social Studies Education (SSE)

 SSE 609 STUDENT TEACHING OF SOCIAL STUDIES IN THE MIDDLE SCHOOL

-Prerequisites: Minimum cumulative GPA of 3.0, Grade of C+ or higher in SSE 524 and SSE 603, successful completion of content and pedagogical coursework.
-Supervised teaching experience for five full days a week for approximately seven consecutive weeks in a middle school classroom.
+Prerequisites: Minimum cumulative GPA of 3.0, Grade of C+ or higher in SSE 603, successful completion of content and pedagogical coursework.
+Supervised teaching experience for five full days a week for eight consecutive weeks in a middle school classroom (grades 7-9 only).
 Effective demonstration of content knowledge, pedagogical preparation, instructional delivery, classroom management, knowledge of student development, collaboration with school professionals, and reflectivity of practice required.
 Offered each semester.

 SSE 610 THE STUDY OF PEACE AND WAR IN THE SECONDARY SCHOOL